<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 copy icon-1

-A more advanced use of forms sections is to configure conditions for when they should be shown to users.
-For example, if you add an InfoSec Questionnaire to the form, it may be relevant for an IT vendor providing software or services, but not for a delivery or cleaning company.
-While this may be a minor inconvenience for short questionnaires, as your onboarding form grows in size, vendors providing simple services may find it frustrating to answer unnecessary questions.
-Watch the video below to learn more:
+Note: For a more advanced setup, you can configure conditions for when form sections should be shown.
+For example, if you add an InfoSec Questionnaire to the form, it may be relevant for an IT vendor providing software, but not for a delivery or cleaning company.
+See Custom Visibility for further details.

 Configure Rejections